felipendc/vicyos_music_player_flutter/README.md

 - Play, pause, skip, rewind 5 or go forward 5 seconds, control volume from the player screen, or even seek to a specific part of the song.
 - Search for songs, add to play next, delete files, share songs, preview a song, and more!
 - Minimalistic and intuitive user interface.
+- Radio stations: `A small selection of simple stations` that I frequently listen to in Portuguese and English.

 ### Getting Started